gpaux/Mediana/CaseStudy04.md

 {% endhighlight %}

 As shown above, the two significance tests included in the analysis model reflect the two-fold objective of this trial.
 The first test focuses on a PFS comparison between the two treatment arms (`id = "PFS test"`) whereas the other test is carried out to assess the treatment effect on OS (`test.id = "OS test"`).

+Alternatively, the fixed-sequence procedure can be implemented using the method `FixedSeqAdj` introduced from version 1.0.4.
+This implementation is facilitated as no parametes have to be specified.

+{% highlight R %}
+# Analysis model
+case.study4.analysis.model = AnalysisModel() +
+  MultAdjProc(proc = "FixedSeqAdj") +
+  Test(id = "PFS test",
+       samples = samples("Placebo PFS", "Treatment PFS"),
+       method = "LogrankTest") +
+  Test(id = "OS test",
+       samples = samples("Placebo OS", "Treatment OS"),
+       method = "LogrankTest")
+{% endhighlight %}

 ## Define an Evaluation Model